-b) principles for the selection of such risk mitigation counterparties and procedures for assessing and monitoring the creditworthiness and diversification of reinsurance counterparties;

-c) procedures for assessing the effective risk transfer and consideration of basis risk;

-d) liquidity management procedures to deal with any timing mismatch between claims' payments and reinsurance recoverable.

-- 2.116.
-The use of reinsurance and similar risk mitigation techniques constitute an ongoing process that may be used to keep the undertaking's risks within the scope of the approved risk tolerance limits.
-In using these techniques the undertaking has to consider the potential new risks they carry, such as the risk of counterparty default. - 2.117.
-The undertaking develops a written analysis of the functioning and inherent material risks of the risk mitigation used.
-In particular, subject to the principle of proportionality, it will document the risks that can derive from the risk mitigation, the actions adopted to face such risks and the potential consequences of the risks (i.e. in a worst-case scenario). - 2.118.
-When undertakings use special purposes vehicle ("SPV"), the following principles have to be considered: - a) the fully funded requirement must be actively monitored by the undertaking through its system of governance; and - b) any remaining risk (credit, market, liquidity, operational risk or 'burnthrough' that may occur if the insured cost were to exceed the maximum amount payable by the SPV) from the SPV must be fully taken into account in the undertaking through its risk management system and also taken into account within the calculation of its regulatory capital requirements.
+- a) identification of the level of risk transfer appropriate to the undertaking's defined risk tolerance limits and which kind of reinsurance arrangements are most appropriate considering the undertaking's risk profile; - b) principles for the selection of such risk mitigation counterparties and procedures for assessing and monitoring the creditworthiness and diversification of reinsurance counterparties; - c) procedures for assessing the effective risk transfer and consideration of basis risk; - d) liquidity management procedures to deal with any timing mismatch between claims' payments and reinsurance recoverable. - 2.116 The use of reinsurance and similar risk mitigation techniques constitute an ongoing process that may be used to keep the undertaking's risks within the scope of the approved risk tolerance limits.
+In using these techniques the undertaking has to consider the potential new risks they carry, such as the risk of counterparty default. - 2.117 The undertaking develops a written analysis of the functioning and inherent material risks of the risk mitigation used.
+In particular, subject to the principle of proportionality, it will document the risks that can derive from the risk mitigation, the actions adopted to face such risks and the potential consequences of the risks (i.e. in a worst-case scenario). - 2.118 When undertakings use SPVs, the following principles have to be considered: - a) the fully funded requirement must be actively monitored by the undertaking through its system of governance; and - b) any remaining risk (credit, market, liquidity, operational risk or 'burn-through' that may occur if the insured cost were to exceed the maximum amount payable by the SPV) from the SPV must be fully taken into account in the undertaking through its risk management system and also taken into account within the calculation of its regulatory capital requirements.
 The undertaking must be particularly aware of any residual insurance risk arising from the SPV if there were losses in excess of those envisaged at the time of authorisation.
 These losses above the funding provided would revert back to the undertaking.

-Guideline 23 - Strategic and reputational risk

-The undertaking should manage, monitor and report the following situations:
+Guideline 24 - Strategic and reputational risk The undertaking should identify, assess and monitor the following situations:

-a) actual or potential exposure to reputational and strategic risks and the interrelationship between these risks and other material risks;

-b) key issues affecting its reputation, considering the expectations of stakeholders and the sensitivity of the market.
+a) actual or potential exposure to reputational and strategic risks and the correlation between these risks and other material risks; b) key issues affecting its reputation, considering the expectations of stakeholders and the sensitivity of the market.

+2.119 The following risks, not explicitly mentioned in Article 44 of Solvency II, are considered due to the potential impact their crystallisation could have on the business of the undertaking:

+(a) strategic risk; and

+(b) reputational risk.

-- 2.119.
-The following risks, not explicitly mentioned in Article 44 of Solvency II, are considered due to the potential impact their materialisation could have on the business of the undertaking: - a) strategic risk and - b) reputational risk. - 2.120.
-Strategic risk is a function of the incompatibility between two or more of the following components: the undertaking's strategic goals, the business strategies developed, the resources deployed to achieve these goals, the quality of implementation and the economic situation of the markets the undertaking operates in. - 2.121.
-The resources needed to carry out business strategies are both tangible and intangible.
+- 2.120 Strategic risk is a function of the incompatibility between two or more of the following components: the undertaking's strategic goals; the business strategies developed, the resources deployed to achieve these goals, the quality of implementation and the economic situation of the markets the undertaking operates in. - 2.121 The resources needed to carry out business strategies are both tangible and intangible.
 They include communication channels, operating systems, delivery networks, and managerial capacities and capabilities.
-The undertaking's internal characteristics are evaluated against the impact of economic, regulatory, and other environmental factors including: positions vis-à-vis competitors, suppliers and customers and their possible evolutions, opportunities of entry for new competitors, products or technologies. - 2.122.
-The business strategy of the undertaking will incorporate its risk management practices.
+The undertaking's internal characteristics are evaluated against the impact of economic, regulatory, and other environmental factors including: positions vis-à-vis competitors, suppliers and customers and their possible evolutions, opportunities of entry for new competitors, products or technologies. - 2.122 The business strategy of the undertaking will incorporate its risk management practices.
 In this sense, the undertaking will have a process for setting strategic high-level objectives and translating these into detailed shorter-term business and operation plans.

-Guideline 24 - Asset-liability management policy
+Guideline 25 - Asset-liability management policy